-But right behind those five gold medalists were the boxers who had just missed having a chance to hear the cheers in Montreal.
+But right behind them were the boxers who had just missed having a chance to hear the cheers in Montreal.
 Aaron Pryor, for example, had wanted to be an Olympian as much as any other young pugilist, but he dropped a close decision to Davis in the Olympic Trials.
-However, his record of over two hundred amateur wins, his reputation, and his performance against Davis, earned him a spot as an alternate on the team.
-But after the Olympics everyone knew who Howard Davis Jr. was; few had heard of Aaron “The Hawk” Pryor.
+His record of over two hundred amateur wins, his reputation, and his performance against Davis, earned him a spot as an alternate on the team, but after the Olympics everyone knew who Howard Davis Jr. was; few had heard of Aaron “The Hawk” Pryor.

 Pryor immediately turned pro and went about laying waste to the lightweight division, setting a breakneck pace to compliment his swarming, all-action style.
 In less than three years he racked up 19 straight wins, all but two by knockout.
-He was still “Aaron Who?” outside of his native Cincinnati, but the top contenders in the lightweight division were definitely aware of both his presence and his reputation for being a very dangerous pugilist.
+He was still “Aaron Who?” outside of his native Cincinnati, but the top contenders in the lightweight division were definitely aware of both his presence and his penchant for overwhelming opponents with his fearsome attack.

 Which led to a new problem for Pryor: no one wanted to fight him.
 His activity rate plummeted and so did his bank account.
 Scrambling for both matches and income, Pryor resorted to working as a sparring partner for none other than Howard Davis Jr., but he lost that job when he decked the gold medalist during a training session.